Yewmark.

 That’s the image we kept coming back to: something quietly made over time, dense from years of small additions, stronger than it looks.
 We thought it described what a journal should be.

-The whole product comes from one tagline: make your mark, slowly.
+The whole product comes from one tagline: make your mark, at your own pace.
 Both halves matter.

 Mark— your entries are yours.
 Yewmark is for noticing what you actually thought, not for performing thought to an audience.
 There’s no public profile, no follower count, no feed.
 The only reader of your journal is you (and, sometimes, a voice in your ear that you’ve chosen).

-Slowly — five honest minutes most days will tell you more about your own life than two hours every Sunday.
-We built for that rhythm.
+At your own pace— five honest minutes most days will tell you more about your own life than two hours every Sunday.
+Two minutes once a week is enough, if that’s what fits.
+We built for whatever rhythm you actually have.
 No streaks to shame you when you skip a day.
 No dopamine drips to keep you opening the app.
 Just a clean page, ready when you are.

 What we promise

-- You can export everything as plain Markdown, any time.
+• You can export everything as JSON, any time.

 “We do not learn from experience.